When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 There is managed dedicated server hosting and unmanaged dedicated Hosting.

-On a managed dedicated hosting plan, the web host provider fully controls the infrastructure and supports security, core server software, network, patches, etc.
+On a managed dedicated hosting plan, the web host provider fully controls the infrastructure and supports security, core server software, network, patches, etc. This lets you focus more on running your online business without spending time on the technical side of server management.

-It’s ideal for advanced webmasters who need complete server management control, customize it to their specific needs, and choose their operating system.
+While an unmanaged dedicated hosting plan offers you full administrative privileges, it’s ideal for advanced webmasters who need complete server management control, customize it to their specific needs, and choose their operating system.

 How Much is Dedicated Server Hosting Cost?